 While many cybersecurity experts extol the benefits of keeping the different parts of a network isolated from one another, it seems that few organizations have fully implemented the practice.
 In fact, according to data cited by CIO, “although virtually all information technology professionals believe network segmentation is an essential security measure, less than one-quarter of organizations actually implement it.”

-The Benefits of Network Segmentation
+What Are the Benefits of Network Segmentation?

 One reason why many businesses might not have set up network segmentation is that it can be a chore to set up—requiring detailed information about the network’s infrastructure so segments and control points can be created without leaving any gaps or workarounds to bypass the security, strong security controls, and major reworks to both the network architecture and the business processes that rely on it.